RyuOkamoto/long-context-hallucination-detection/README.md

 - **Training set**: 5,653 examples (51% hallucinations)
 - **Test set**: 1,142 examples (50% hallucinations)

-We modified the original data by collecting their chapter-leve texts, and then prompting GPT-4o to introduce hallucinations to it by adding/modifying a sentence there (the exact prompt can be found in Appendic C in our paper).
+We modified the original data by collecting their chapter-level texts, and then prompting GPT-4o to introduce hallucinations to it by adding/modifying a sentence there (the exact prompt can be found in Appendic C in our paper).

 ### Data Format